MickeyObas/MickeyObas/README.md

 > Just a little bit more.

 I may have forgotten to mention this, but I'm currently a third-year Computer Science undergraduate.
-So I can quite confidently say that I'm fully kitted with fundamentals such as Data Structures and Algorithms.
+So I can quite confidently say that I'm fully kitted with knowledge in fundamentals such as Data Structures and Algorithms.

 ## When I'm not programming
 Besides frequently being hunched over my workspace mashing away at my keyboard, I'm also a writer.
 I enjoy writing all sorts of stuff, but my preference however- is creative writing.
 There's also me being a retired-ish competitive gamer.
 Other hobbies include, well, gaming, sports (football & basketball to be precise), singing, watching anime, reading all sorts of books and much much more.